THE PRESIDENT’S COMMISSION ON THE STATUS OF

 Section 5.1 Schedule

-Regular meetings of the Commission shall be held once a semester on dates to be announced by the chair.
+Regular meetings of the Commission shall be held once a semester on dates to be announced by the chair to which the President will be invited.
 In addition, Executive Committee meetings shall be held each month.
 The standing and ad-hoc committees shall meet as needed.

 Section 5.2 Rules of Order